Design Tech High School: Rollins Road

 Design Tech began to rent a large warehouse, previously an auto-body repair school, to use as their campus.
 It was located in Millbrae as well, on Rollins Road, adjacent to US Highway 101.
 The students began to affectionately call this campus "Rollins", after the road it was located on.
 The main area of the building was the "Hangar"; a large, open, concrete-floored space.
 Classrooms in the Hangar were fluid; while some students often complained about distracting noise during their classes, as there were no walls or doors to stop sound or people from entering classrooms, other students felt that there was a special sense of community in this open space that brought them all closer together and could not be replicated in another way.
-The Rollins Road campus included the school's first iteration of the Design Realization Garage which students used to build projects such as wheelchair-accessible ramps, skateboard racks, and a hexagonal bench that was eventually used as seating for meetings and snack breaks.
+The Rollins Road campus included the school's first iteration of the Design Realization Garage, which students used to build projects such as wheelchair-accessible ramps, skateboard racks, and a hexagonal bench that was eventually used as seating for meetings and snack breaks.
 Despite the limited space of the campus and its lack of school-related uses, students were quick to use the often empty parking lot for basketball, football, and other physical activities.

 Oracle

-Soon after d.tech's move to Rollins, the Oracle Education Foundation announced plans to build a $43 million, 64,000 sq ft (5946 m2) campus for d.tech on an parking lot adjacent to the Belmont Slough.
-They agreed to lease the building to d.tech for $1 per year, symbolic of the goal of having a strong relationship with the school.
-The building was designed to make space for a large, two-story, 8,000 square foot Design Realization Garage, or DRG, where students could work on projects during free time or during various classes held in the DRG, with the first floor housing machinery including a Bridgeport Knee Mill, Table Saw, Band Saw, CNC Router, among others.
-The upstairs DRG houses two laser cutters, a wide format printer, and various other resources available to students.
-During the first year on campus, students moved to increase happiness on campus by installing two vending machines with snacks.
-This project by students spanned over the course of almost 3 years, with eventual support from staff after sorting out minor details.
+Soon after d.tech's move to Rollins, the Oracle Education Foundation announced plans to build a $43 million, 64,000 sq ft (5946 m2) campus for d.tech on a 2.5-acre site at the company's then headquarters in Redwood Shores.
+The building was designed with input from students and includes a two-story 8,000-square-foot Design Realization Garage.
+Oracle currently leases the building to d.tech for $1 per year, and offers students two-week courses and unpaid internships three times a year through the Oracle Education Foundation.